YosephCode/thingsToDo/README.md

 It is a simple project to help in daily activities.
 ___________________________________________________

-> Done with AngularJs and Firebase.
+> Doing with AngularJs and Firebase.